dainiusjocas/lucene-grep/README.md

       --reader-buffer-size BUFFER_SIZE        Buffer size of the BufferedReader in bytes.
       --writer-buffer-size BUFFER_SIZE        Buffer size of the BufferedWriter in bytes.
       --[no-]preserve-order                   If the input order should be preserved.
+      --config-dir DIR                        A base directory from which to load text analysis resources, e.g. synonym files.
+Default: current dir.
+      --analyzers-file FILE                   A file that contains definitions of text analyzers.
+Works in combinations with --config-dir flag.
   -h, --help
 ```

 NOTE: question marks in `zsh` shell must be escaped, e.g. `--case-sensitive\?=true` or within double quotes e.g. `"--case-sensitive?=true"`